Environmental Education Mini Grants

 - Engage school communities in education and restoration activities that benefit watershed health;

-- Provide meaningful watershed education experiences for students and teachers;
+- Provide Meaningful Watershed Educational Experiences (MWEEs) for students and teachers;

 - Provide environmental education professional development opportunities for teachers; and